sbb-design-systems/sbb-angular/projects/sbb-esta/angular-keycloak/README.md

 # SBB Keycloak Library for Angular

+🛈 We recommend [angular-oauth2-oidc](https://www.npmjs.com/package/angular-oauth2-oidc) to be used for authentication.
+See the [documentation](https://manfredsteyer.github.io/angular-oauth2-oidc/docs/index.html) for details.

 ## Getting started

 To use @sbb-esta/angular-keycloak you need to have node and npm installed.